Parallel programming in .NET

 1.6.5.
 When not to use thread pool threads

-There are several scenarios in which it’s appropriate to create and manage your own threads instead of using thread pool threads:
+There are several scenarios in which it’s appropriate to create and manage threads instead of using thread pool threads:

 -